DerekTurtleRoe/ares/docs/guides/shaders.md

-Most of the consoles higan emulates were designed for low resolution NTSC televisions, and their video output is chunky and blocky by today's standards.
+Most of the consoles ares emulates were designed for low resolution NTSC televisions, and their video output is chunky and blocky by today's standards.
-Video shaders customise how the emulated console's video output is drawn to the computer screen, and can clean up and smooth out the original video, reproduce the scanlines and blurring of the original display,
+Video shaders customize how the emulated console's video output is drawn to the computer screen, and can clean up and smooth out the original video, reproduce the scanlines and blurring of the original display,